RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

 I had prior exposure to VR, having re-built a cross-platform video streaming app called Anzac360.
 The Unity-based project was fun to create, and running on the Rift and Oculus Go was eye-opening.

 The initial hours of playing with Quest 2 was one of the most impactful moments in my gadget life.
 The *Epic roller coasters* app was first up on the list, and playing it in shooter mode with a controller in each hand was novel (a generation of ambidextrous children is coming).
 This mind-churning game is slightly nauseating, but still tolerable and the runs felt better over time.
-The big concern for me at the beginning was that I might fall over in a dizzy spell, but fortunately I stayed on my (spread) feet.
+The big concern for me at the beginning was that I might fall over in a dizzy spell, but fortunately I stayed on my (spread apart) feet.
 The game offers a good mix of shooting challenges in different situations, some of which are wild and impossible.
+A late discovery was how much fun the race mode is- the game turns into scalextric with a cock-pit view.
+I really enjoyed the challenge of pushing the limits, and flew off the circuit numerous times.
+The sound and visuals make it wonderfully realistic.
+All round, I admire the creativity of the game-makers who made the best of the roller-coaster idea: it is almost a theme park.

 ![alt text](https://github.com/RowanG1/RowanG1.github.io/blob/master/images/roll-coaster-1.jpg?raw=true)